 - Dry cough, which may get worse and make mucus

 - Muscle pain

 Drink extra fluids to help loosen mucus in your chest.
-To ease pain and bring down a fever, your doctor may suggest you try acetaminophen or a non-steroidal anti-inflammatory drug (NSAID) like ibuprofen.
-He may also recommend an antiviral drug or a medication to help you breathe easier.
+To ease pain and bring down a fever, your doctor may suggest that you try acetaminophen or a non-steroidal anti-inflammatory drug (NSAID) like ibuprofen.
+They may also recommend an antiviral drug or a medication to help you breathe easier.

 Fungi are a less common cause of pneumonia.
 You're not likely to get fungal pneumonia if you're healthy.
 But you have a higher chance of catching it if your immune system is weakened from:

 - Medicines to treat an autoimmune disease like rheumatoid arthritis

 You get fungal pneumonia by breathing in tiny particles called fungal spores.
 People in certain jobs are more likely to come into contact with them, such as: